The basics of monetization

 As an API provider, you need an easy-to-use and flexible way to monetize your APIs so that you can generate revenue for the use of those APIs.
 Monetization, a feature of Apigee Edge Developer Services, solves those requirements.

-Using monetization, you can create a variety of rate plans that charge developers for the use of your APIs bundled into packages.
+Rate plans: Using monetization, you can create a variety of rate plans that charge developers (or pay them through revenue sharing) for the use of your APIs, which are bundled into packages.
 The solution offers an extensive degree of flexibility: you can create pre-paid plans, post-paid plans, fixed-fee plans, variable rate plans, "freemium" plans, plans tailored to specific developers, plans covering groups of developers, and more.

 Monetization also provides a developer portal through Edge Developer Services.
 The developer portal includes monetization-related content that an API provider publishes for viewing by a developer, such as a catalog of available API packages and rate plans for each package.
 As an API provider, you can take advantage of the monetization features in the developer portal or integrate monetization features into your own developer portal.

-Your API products and packages are kept in your organization, a container for all the objects (including APIs and developers) defined in your Edge account.
+Your API products and packages are scoped to your organization, the top-level container for all the objects (including APIs and developers) defined in your Edge account.

 The Edge configuration team does the initial setup of monetization for your organization.
 After the configuration team creates the initial configuration, there are a number of things you need to do to further set up and use monetization.
 Learn what the configuration team sets up and what further steps you need to take in Set up monetization.